kaizendesu/mckusick/README.md

 ## How to Read Operating System Code Effectively

 1. Create a flow diagram of all the relevant functions and their subroutines in the order that they are executed.
-The flow diagram will have a depth of four layers, with each layer describing a stack frame/context.
+The flow diagram will have a minimum depth of four layers, with each layer describing a stack frame/context.

 2. Create the code reading checklist that will list every relevant function we want to read by filename and in the order they are called within that